hybridgroup/gophercon-2023/sensor/arduino/README.md

 tinygo flash -target nano-rp2040 ./step3/main.go
 ```

-The green LED should light up.
-When you press the button, the blue LED should turn on, and the green LED should turn off.
-When you release the button, the blue LED should turn off, and the green LED should turn on again.
+The red LED should light up.
+When you press the button, the green LED should turn on, and the red LED should turn off.
+When you release the button, the green LED should turn off, and the red LED should turn on again.

-### step4.go - Blue LED, Button, Green LED, Buzzer, Touch
+### step4.go - Green LED, Button, Red LED, Buzzer, Touch

 In this step we will add 2 new devices.
 The first one is a capacitive touch sensor.
 It essentially acts like a button, but you only need to touch it to activate it.
 The second is a small piezoelectric buzzer.
 When current is sent to the buzzer, it makes a noise.